Flashky/notifier-packt/README.md

     password: master_password_for_encryption
 ```

-You could also add it as an environment variable, and just refer to that environment variable:
+You could also add it as an environment variable, and just refer to it:
 ```yaml
 jasypt:
   encryptor: